jnnycn007/imagebuilder/systems/snapdragon_7c_woa/readme.md

 ## special notes

 - this is very much work in progress, not really useable yet and mostly ment as a starting point for helping to bring mainline linux forward on this platform
-- the grub setup so far is only an ugly hack to make it boot at all and the boot config is currently hard coded in /boot/boot/grub/grub.cfg
+- the grub setup so far is only an ugly hack to make it boot at all and the boot config is currently hard coded in /boot/boot/grub/grub.cfg (only valid for the images from before trixie 2025)
 - currently the dtb file for the samsung galaxy book go is hard coded in the grub config file, this needs to be adjusted in case of the aspire 1 or another snapdragon 7c system (handled via two grub menu entries since 230305-01 now)
 - the root filesystems is currently still set to ext4 (but the usual btrfs should work as well i guess) (switched to btrfs root since 230305-01)
 - so far only tested with bookworm, not sure if grub etc. in jammy is new enough to be working